Tebaks/Codingame-Code4Life/README.md

    let rankOrder = [1,1,1,1,1,1,1,2,2,1,2,2,2,3,2,3,2,3,2,3,3,2,3,3,2,3,2,3,2,3,2,3];
 ```

+# Silver To Gold
+I have same strategy.
+I was in second place in silver when boss score going down because of other player I ranked up to gold.
+My last submission was in may 20.

 # My Final Strategy
 - If you are at laboratory and you have done samples give all.
 - If you don't have any samples go samples and take 3 if first round take 2 because enemy can block your molecules.